Rift Hunter: Game system

-Battle Dungeons Players participate in battles to challenge and clear the following in-game dungeons:
+Battle Dungeons: Players participate in battles to challenge and clear the following in-game dungeons:

-Storyline Dungeons The main in-game dungeons, from which players can level up, receive equipment and start the storyline.
-Divided into Normal, Hard and Nightmare modes.
+Storyline Dungeons: The main in-game dungeons, from which players can level up, receive equipment and start the storyline.
+They are divided into Normal, Hard and Nightmare modes.

-Challenge Dungeons Gives players a chance to enhance powers, with various challenge quests and a variety of rewards.
-More difficult than Bounty, Entertainment or Storyline Dungeons.
+Challenge Dungeons: Gives players a chance to enhance powers, with various challenge quests and a variety of rewards.
+They are more difficult than Bounty, Entertainment or Storyline Dungeons.

-Bounty Dungeons The system will automatically refresh Bounty Dungeons, which are integrated into the Storyline Dungeons each day.
+Bounty Dungeons: The system will automatically refresh Bounty Dungeons, which are integrated into the Storyline Dungeons each day.
 It is an important way to receive Crystals.
 The difficulty degree is medium.

-Entertainment Dungeons Relatively easy challenges offered by the “Carnival”.
+Entertainment Dungeons: Relatively easy challenges offered by the "Carnival".